 - Preheat oven to 350 degrees F. (Note: Other recipes use 300, but I use 350).

-- Rub a 9 inch glass pie plate (I use a deep dish) generously with butter.
+- Rub a 9 inch glass pie plate generously with butter.
 Alternatively, have ready a pre-baked pie crust.

 - In a mixing bowl, beat egg whites and baking powder until soft peaks form.
 Add cream of tartar, beating constantly.
-Add 1 cup of sugar, 1 tablespoon at a time, beating constantly until stiff peaks form.
+Gradually add 1 cup of sugar, beating constantly until stiff peaks form.
 Beat in vanilla.
 Using a rubber scraper, fold in graham crackers and chopped, toasted pecans.
 Pour mixture into pie plate (or baked pie shell) and bake for 30 minutes.

 - Let cool completely on a wire rack.
 The pie will sink a bit as it cools.